 Host

-Currently, the bridge is designed as a local application to run on your desktop machine to enable you to use Thunderbird/Outlook with ProtonMail.
+By default, the bridge is designed as a local application to run on your desktop machine to enable you to use Thunderbird/Outlook with ProtonMail.
 However, when running on a server, we often want to connect to it from the outside.
-So we've got to make a small change in the internal/bridge/constants.go
+So we've got to make a small change in the internal/constants/constants.go

 file.